markoneill/ssa-daemon/docs/ssa-manual-testing.md

 **Question** What should be the expected behavior if we try to set the MinProtocol to be higher than something we connect?
 Should it fail or should it be able to connect?
 The paper and the config file are different (TLS VERSION in paper VS MinProtocol in config file)

-Administrator Control:
+##Administrator Control

+### MinProtocol
-1. Change MinProtocal to be "1.2" in the ssa.cfg and restart the SSA
+1. Change MinProtocol to be "1.2" in the ssa.cfg and restart the SSA
     - run ```./https_client tls-v1-2.badssl.com 1012```
         - **Expected Behavior**
             - the client receives an html response